srijal30/SWAG-SWASH---YoRPG/README.md

 ## Modification Timeline

 ### v0
-Made YoRPG compilable by adding classes Monster and Protaginist.
+Made YoRPG compilable by adding classes Monster and Protagonist.

 ### v1
 Made superclass Character, which the classes Monster and Protaginist stem from.
 This was becasue similar vars and methods were in both Monster and Protaginist.

 ### v2
 Further diversified classes by adding 3 new Monsters and 3 new Protaginists.
-Each subclass has different stats promoting different playstyles.
+Each subclass has different stats, promoting different playstyles.

 ## Future Hopes